If you’re wondering what’s happening on campus, the College Calendar is the best place to look.

 Reserving space is only the first step!
 Remember to follow up with Conference Operations about AV needs, layout and equipment requests, cancellations, and changes.

 Grinnell College welcomes the participation of people with disabilities.
-Should you need accommodation to attend an event on campus, please contact the sponsoring department, following the guidelines to make a request.
+Should you need an accommodation to attend an event on campus, please contact the sponsoring department, following the guidelines to make a request.

 Many historic buildings at Grinnell College have special entrances for wheelchair accessibility.
 Please check this campus accessibility map to determine accessibility of the building you may be visiting.